GluuFederation/docs-ce-prod/docs/source/integration/saas/rocketchat.md

 ## Gluu Server Configuration

 In oxTrust, navigate to `OpenID Connect` > `Client` and click `Add Client`.
-You'll see the following form to create the client,
+You'll see the following form to create the client for Rocket Chat:

 ![image](img/gri_blank_client_creation_form.png)